The county agency, in accordance with Chapter 5104. of the Revised Code, shall comply with all provisions of this rule

 (A) Accept any gift, grant, or other funds from public or private sources offered unconditionally or under conditions which are, in the judgment of the Ohio department of job and family services (ODJFS), proper and consistent with Chapter 5104. of the Revised Code and deposit such funds in the county public assistance fund established by section 5101.161 of the Revised Code.

-(B) Cooperate with ODJFS for the recruitment of licensed and certified child care providers to meet the need for publicly funded child care in the county.
+(B) Cooperate with ODJFS for the recruitment of licensed providers and certified in-home aides to meet the need for publicly funded child care in the county.

 (C) Submit a plan to ODJFS for approval that assures the application process is as accessible to the public as possible and complies with section 5104.33 of the Revised Code.
-The CDJFS shall submit any revisions of the plan to ODJFS.
-The plan shall include procedures for making application forms available at locations selected by the CDJFS and making arrangements that enable caretakers to complete the application process at times outside their normal working hours and at locations convenient to the applicant.
+The county agency shall submit any revisions of the plan to ODJFS.
+The plan shall include procedures for making application forms available at locations selected by the county agency and making arrangements that enable caretakers to complete the application process at times outside their normal working hours and at locations convenient to the applicant.
 Arrangements may include but are not limited to the following:

 (3) Providing training and technical assistance to individuals or agencies so they may assist families in completing the application process and, where applicable, in making eligibility determinations.